-The Migration Agency understands the maintenance requirement to mean that, when the decision about a residence permit is made, you should have employment for the next 18 months.
+The maintenance requirement is understood to mean that, when the decision about a residence permit is made, you should have employment for the next year, approximately.
 The income remaining every month after you have paid taxes and rent (including heating) must amount to a certain sum.
-At the time of writing in 2022 this sum is 5 157 Swedish kronor, but it changes every year.
+At the time of writing in 2024 this sum is 6.090 Swedish kronor, but it changes every year.
 Check the current figure at the Migration Agency's website!
 Your income can be from employment or from a business that you own or co-own, but your income may not be subsidised by the state in any way.